WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 out the creation of a new Django user group with appropriate permissions, the management of the users in that group, and how to get volunteer moderators through Cloudflare Access.
-One suggested implementation is to add a new `WordPress/openverse-content-moderators` GitHub group able access Django admin.
+One suggested implementation is to add a new `WordPress/openverse-content-moderators` GitHub group able to access Django admin.
 A new GitHub group would have the additional benefit of allowing discussions about iterations to the moderation processes and tools to include everyone actually doing the moderation.